GoingOffRoading/Boilest-Scaling-Video-Encoder/Worker/scripts/readme.md

 - [ ] Celery starts queues based on docker env variables
 - [x] Around line 150 in tasks...
 The function to check if ffmpeg should run checks for a variable like subtitle, without establishing if the subtitle stream exists.
 This casues all media missing the stream to encode.
 Need to fix.
 - [ ] Documentation
+- [ ] Add the other two SQL insert statements to fresults